Teachers across Europe have gone on strike in the past year for better pay and working conditions. We look at the differences in salaries.

-In Hungary, thousands of teachers marched in Budapest late last year, calling for higher salaries and urgent reforms from the government following strikes in September.
+In Hungary, too, thousands of teachers marched in Budapest late last year, calling for higher salaries and urgent reforms from the government following strikes in September.
 Around 50 teachers have even been fired for "civil disobedience" after staging walkouts.

 It's part of a wider picture of malaise in education, with a growing teacher shortage spreading across Europe.
 In France, there are currently 4,000 vacancies, with the latest estimates in Germany suggesting a shortfall of 25,000 teachers by 2025.